Generic Reed-Solomon Codes Achieve List-decoding Capacity: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:gzp}, we discuss generic zero patterns in more detail, particularly how they relate to the GM-MDS conjecture.
 In Section~\ref{sec:gzp-mds}, we prove that $\GZP(\ell)$ and $\MDS(\ell)$ are equivalent.
 In the process, we prove Theorem~\ref{thm:main-dim}.
 In Section~\ref{sec:ld-mds}, we prove that $\MDS(\ell)$ and $\LDMDS(\le \ell-1)$ are equivalent, up to duality.
 This completes the proofs of Theorem~\ref{thm:main-ld} and Theorem~\ref{thm:main-mds}.
-In Section~\ref{sec:inv-theory}, we show that Theorem~\ref{thm:main-dim} also holds in the non-commutative setting, yielding a deterministic polynomial-time algorithm for generic intersection dimension.
-In Appendix~\ref{sec:conj_alg_st20}, we prove Conjecture 5.7 from \cite{shangguan2020combinatorial}.
-In Appendix~\ref{app:compute}, we give an alternative polynomial-time algorithm for computing the generic intersection dimension.
+We also prove Conjecture 5.7 from \cite{shangguan2020combinatorial}.
+In Section~\ref{app:compute}, we give a deterministic polynomial-time algorithm for computing the generic intersection dimension.
+In Appendix~\ref{sec:inv-theory}, we show that Theorem~\ref{thm:main-dim} also holds in the non-commutative setting, yielding an alternative deterministic polynomial-time algorithm for generic intersection dimension.